Ovarian Cancer Clinical Trial

 This trial studies how well two surgical procedures (bilateral salpingectomy and bilateral salpingo-oophorectomy) work in reducing the risk of ovarian cancer for women with BRCA1 mutations.
 Bilateral salpingectomy involves the surgical removal of fallopian tubes, and bilateral salpingo-oophorectomy involves the surgical removal of both the fallopian tubes and ovaries.
 This study may help doctors determine if the two surgical procedures are nearly the same for ovarian cancer risk reduction for women with BRCA1 mutations.

-III.
+IV.
 To assess medical decision making, as measured by the Shared Decision Making Questionnaire (SDM-Q-9) and Decision Regret Scale (DRS), and determine factors associated with the risk of reducing surgical treatment choice.

-IV.
-To assess adverse events, graded using Common Terminology Criteria for Adverse Events (CTCAE) version (v)5.0.
+V. To assess adverse events, graded using Common Terminology Criteria for Adverse Events (CTCAE) version (v)5.0.

 II.
 To estimate the cost-effectiveness of BLS compared to BSO for ovarian cancer risk reduction.

-IV.
+III.
 To assess medical decision making, as measured by the Risk-Reducing Medical Decision Making (RR-MDM) survey, a targeted set of questions on risk reducing surgical treatment choice.

 TRANSLATIONAL RESEARCH OBJECTIVE: